Theses on the Philosophy of History: Summary

-Benjamin's colleague Gershom Scholem, who is quoted in Theses, believed that Benjamin's critique of historical materialism was so final that, as Mark Lilla would write, "nothing remains of historical materialism [...] but the term itself.
+Benjamin's colleague Gershom Scholem, who is quoted in Theses, believed that Benjamin's critique of historical materialism was so final that, "nothing remains of historical materialism [...] but the term itself."
+Benjamin may have taken exception to this interpretation.
+From the first thesis of the work he establishes the revelation of dialectical materialism as a veiled form of theology and this is a major theme of the work.
+He critiques the rationalizing conceit of a deterministic and certainly promised victory of historical materialism in a call for a form of revolution that might prevail against fascism.
+This may be intended as revision rather than rejection of the tradition.

 Historical context

-Scholem, who is quoted in Theses, suggested that the cryptic essay's seemingly definitive rejection of Marxist historical materialism in favor of a return to the theology and metaphysics of Benjamin's earlier writings came after Benjamin recovered from the deep shock he felt following the 1939 Molotov–Ribbentrop Pact when the Soviet Union and Nazi Germany, previously bitter rivals, announced a non-aggression pact.
+Scholem also suggested that the cryptic essay's seemingly definitive rejection of Marxist historical materialism in favor of a return to the theology and metaphysics of Benjamin's earlier writings came after Benjamin recovered from the deep shock he felt following the 1939 Molotov–Ribbentrop Pact when the Soviet Union and Nazi Germany, previously bitter rivals, announced a non-aggression pact.